The diffusion equation is compatible with special relativity

 {\it \textbf{Discussion and Conclusions --}} We provided a rigorous counterexample to the widely held belief that the diffusion equation (and, more generally, parabolic theories of dissipation) cannot consistently arise in a fully relativistic context.
-We have demonstrated that a fully relativistic, causal, and stable microscopic theory can give rise to the diffusion equation~\eqref{diffusion} as an \emph{exact} hydrodynamic sector, without the introduction of ultraviolet cutoffs, higher-order gradient corrections, or finite relaxation times of the Cattaneo type.
+We have demonstrated that a fully relativistic, causal, and stable microscopic theory\footnote{It is worth emphasizing that, while the Vlasov-Fokker-Planck equation is a perfectly acceptable relativistic kinetic theory when regarded as a stand-alone equation, it is also a strictly Markovian dynamical model.
+It has been suggested that such exact Markovianity may itself be an idealization in a relativistic setting, in the sense that deriving this equation from an underlying Langevin description can require a degree of temporal or spatial non-locality \cite{Petrosyan:2021lqi,Zaccone2023}.
+On the other hand, the Langevin equation itself is subject to intrinsic limitations in relativistic contexts.
+Since a relativistic Hamiltonian description of interacting classical particles cannot exist \cite{CurrieJordanSudarshan1963NoInteraction,CannonJordan1969NoInteraction}, locality arguments based on such equations are not fundamental, and may be intrinsically unreliable. } can give rise to the diffusion equation~\eqref{diffusion} as an \emph{exact} hydrodynamic sector, without the introduction of ultraviolet cutoffs, higher-order gradient corrections, or finite relaxation times of the Cattaneo type.
 The standard claims of instability are revealed to be artifacts of extending diffusion beyond its physically admissible solution space.
 When the analysis is restricted to smooth, spatially localized configurations in the rest frame of the medium, no instabilities arise, and the principle of causality (i.e. the impossibility of superluminal information transfer) is preserved once the full microscopic information carried by the kinetic distribution is taken into account\footnote{Of course, the diffusion equation still defines an acausal (in the sense of \citet[\S~10.1]{Wald}) initial-value problem when regarded as a stand-alone partial differential equation.
 In this sense, diffusion is still parabolic.
 Nevertheless, it becomes compatible with the broader principle of relativistic causality once it is embedded into a larger microscopic theory with additional degrees of freedom, which redefine the notion of a physical signal.
 A closely analogous situation arises for the relativistic Schr\"odinger equation \( i\partial_t \psi=\sqrt{m^2-\partial_x^2}\,\psi, \) which by itself does not define a causal initial-value problem, yet corresponds to the positive-frequency sector of the Klein--Gordon equation \( -\partial_t^2 \psi=(m^2-\partial_x^2)\psi, \) which is a perfectly causal relativistic field theory \cite{GavassinoDisperisons2023mad}.}.
 All results presented here are derived within a linear model with constant coefficients; extensions to nonlinear dynamics are not addressed in this work.